 I lived in Atlanta for almost 12 years and had never been to Savannah, Charleston, Asheville, or really any of the amazing weekend trip options around here.
 So I hopped in the car and finally got around to visiting the “Paris of the South”—Asheville, North Carolina.

-What to do in Asheville
+Things to do in Asheville

 Asheville has a TON to offer visitors, from a great local food and craft beer scene, to beautiful Blue Ridge Mountain scenery and hiking, to a super cool hipster vibe (like a smaller, Southern-er Portland).
 The food and beer were a big part of my plan, but unfortunately this past winter totally sucked and was insanely cold for much longer than is normal in the South.
-And I managed to accidentally pick the most brutally cold weekend of the year for my visit, with a high around 16 and low around 9 F…even just walking around town was awful, since I don’t own appropriate shoes for that.
+And I managed to accidentally pick the most brutally cold weekend of the year for my visit, with a high around 16 and low around 9 Farenheit…even just walking around town was awful, since I don’t own appropriate shoes for that.

 So I wasn’t able to take advantage of one of the best things to do in Asheville—hiking.
 The trails were kind of frozen muddy and it was so cold that hiking wasn’t on the agenda, but I plan to go back since Asheville’s hiking and waterfalls are awesome.